kookkui/SoloRPGs/Disciples of Bone and Shadow/Hema's Journal.md

 Day 1

-## Settlement: Village of Cave Thorn
+## Hex 1 Settlement: Village of Cave Thorn
  - Guards patrol the street, wary of strangers
  - Council runs the Village
  - Seems there have been a string of ritual murders within the village.
 A reward is offered to find the culprit.